ironhack-labs/lab-bash/readme.md

 ## Setup

-1. Download the folder to your machine and navigate to it folder.
+1. Clone the folder "lab-bash" to your machine and navigate to it folder.

-2. Run the following command (_without the `$` sign_):
+2. Check the contents of the folder using the "ls" command

 ```shell
 $ ls